mblayman/mattlayman.com/content/understand-django/2020-01-22-urls-lead-way.md

 in a `urlpatterns` variable
 as the URLconf.

-The order of this list is also important.
+The order of this list is also important because Django will stop scanning the list as soon as it encounters a match.
 The example doesn't show any conflict between paths, but it's possible to create two different `path` entries